-Every year on February 14, lovers worldwide celebrate Valentine’s Day, also known as Valentine’s Day.
+Every year on February 14, lovers worldwide celebrates Valentine’s Day, also known as Valentine’s Day.
 When people send about 150 million cards, this holiday is considered the second most popular holiday after Christmas.

 One of the legends asserts history that Valentine was a priest in Rome in the 2nd-3rd centuries.
 This was during the time of Emperor Claudius II.
 The Roman emperor was convinced that men would be much better soldiers if they didn’t have fiancées or wives, so he banned marriages.
 The young priest, by contrast, argued that marriage was part of God’s plan and one of the purposes of this life.
-So he continued to marry young people in secret, in the name of love.
+So he married young people secretly, in the name of love.

 When his secret reached the ears of the emperor, he was imprisoned and sentenced to death on February 14, 269.
-The same legend says that while in prison, Valentine fell in love with the guard’s daughter.
+The same legend says that Valentine fell in love with the guard’s daughter while in prison.
 Before he died, Valentine sent her a letter, which he signed From your Valentine.
 This is how the custom of sending love messages on this Day came about.